WalletScrutiny/WalletScrutinyCom/_hardware/magicseed.md

 Here is an [archived version of the website](https://web.archive.org/web/20210123192104/https://magicseed.io/) from 2019. {{ page.title }} was promoted as an *upcoming product,* with the website also saying that pre-order would soon be available on IndieGogo.

-As of today, this website does not load.
-[Isitdownrightnow.com](https://www.isitdownrightnow.com/magicseed.io.html) confirmed that the main website's servers are not responding.
+As of today, this website does not exist anymore.

 This gives us reason to conclude that as the wallet's production has been cancelled, it is qualifiable as **vaporware.**